-Kanban is a method that enables teams and organizations to visualize their work and by this - defeat bottlenecks, waste and chaos.
-It helps to achieve dramatic improvements in terms of throughput, lead time and quality in almost any business function.
+Kanban is a method that enables teams and organizations to visualize their work, and - by doing do - defeat bottlenecks, waste and chaos.
+It helps to achieve dramatic improvements in terms of throughput, lead time and quality, in almost any business function.

 How does Kanban work?

-Unlike many other methods, Kanban incorporates an evolutionary approach that is all about gradually implementing small but meaningful improvements into organization's current processes.
-This makes Kanban an easy and increasingly popular tool for managing any type of work.
+Unlike many other methods, Kanban incorporates an evolutionary approach, that is all about gradually implementing small, but meaningful improvements into an organization's current process.
+This makes Kanban an easy and increasingly popular tool for managing any type

 A recipe for Kanban?

-Kanban is a process designed to help teams work together more effectively.
+A Kanban-based process is designed to help teams work together more effectively.
 To get the most out of it, you need to know 5 simple principles:

-- Visualize your workflow and your agenda using Kanban board and cards.
+- Visualize your workflow and agenda using a Kanban board and cards.

 - Limit the amount of work in progress to avoid multitasking.

-- Manage the flow of work and monitor the performance to implement necessary improvements and fix problems as they occur.
+- Manage the flow of work, and monitor performance, in order to implement necessary improvements, and fix problems as and when they occur.

-- Set your own rules and guidelines for your work.
+- Set own rules and guidelines for your work.

 Unique Kanban characteristics

-Kanban allows to manage your process at every single stage, from the initial idea to production, it's not just for the development part.
+of ongoing tasks.
+Kanban allows to manage your process at every single stage, from initial idea to production, it's not only for the development part.